Protect the health of your children: A guide to making your home and car smokefree

 - The lungs and body weight of children are small so the poisons found in second-hand smoke are more harmful to them.

 - Babies and young children may not be able to move away from second-hand smoke.

 Second-hand smoke in your home

-- Opening or winding down a window will not remove all of the poisons.
+- Opening a window will not remove all of the poisons.

 - The poisons will linger long after the smoke and smell have disappeared.